 Always be open to hearing what your interviewers are really saying.
-When you’re not ultra clear as to what they’ve said, do repeat what you think they said in different language.
+When you’re not ultra clear as to what they’ve said, do repeat what you think they said using different words.
 Using different words.
 This show’s them that you’re thoughtful & not impulsive.

 Take a beat to process their questions before answering.
 Don’t be afraid of silence.
 What may seem like an eternity to you is probably just a second.
 This gives you the opportunity to design your answer concisely & with persuasion.
-The sooner you start speaking the greater the chance that you’ll use fillers, run on sentences and really big no-content words.
+The sooner you start speaking the higher the chance that you’ll use fillers, run on sentences, and massive no-content words.
 The ones I call grammar glue (ands, ifs & buts.)

 Here’s how to eliminate filler words forever.